KTorres23/PADUS-Wildfire-Analysis-Tool/README.md

 Additionally, the “outputs” folder will have 8 CSV and XML files with the wildfire points and buffered data with PADUS information.
 There is also a layer file of the ecoregions selected through your query.

+> [!NOTE]
+> The tool processing time takes around 5 minutes, depending on the system.

 ## References